mikekreuzer/Reading/README.md

 # Reading

 A minimal RSS/Atom feed reader, based on code & a blog post by [Dr Drang][Drang].
-Reading creates a personalized feed from your blog subscriptions.
+Reading creates a personalised feed from your blog subscriptions.

 Elevator pitch:
 - polls RSS/Atom feeds from a subscription list